RiyadhKh4n/cmarket/README.md

 - [Python](https://www.python.org/) - Python is an interpreted high-level general-purpose programming language.
 It is used when creating the backend functionality in Django

-- [JavaScript](https://www.javascript.com/) - JavaScript, often abbreviated JS, is a programming language that is one of the core technologies of the World Wide Web, alongside HTML and CSS.
+- [JavaScript](https://www.javascript.com/) - JavaScript is one of the core technologies of the World Wide Web, alongside HTML and CSS.
 Over 97% of websites use JavaScript on the client side for web page behavior, often incorporating third-party libraries

 I used GitHub [Project Boards](https://github.com/RiyadhKh4n/portfolio-project-5/projects/1) to keep track of all the User Stories and Tasks necessary in order to build Cryptics